A guide to luxury hotels in Switzerland, part one

 I have never been guest to a 5-star property in Gstaad.
 But I spent twice a few nights at Le Grand Chalet (4-star hotel) in the past.
 From what I read and hear about it, it is still a good choice, especially if you are a gourmet.

-There are four accommodations available to stay in style.
-While three of them are hotels from a bygone era, one is a newly built one.
-Le Grand Bellevue, Gstaad Palace and Park Gstaad belong to the first category, The Alpina Gstaad to the second one.
+There are three accommodations available to stay in style.
+While two of them are hotels from a bygone era, one is a newly built one.
+Le Grand Bellevue and Gstaad Palace belong to the first category, The Alpina Gstaad to the second one.

-When comparing the three historical establishments, all of them offer everything a discerning clientele wishes for (fine dining/wellness).
-I guess Le Grand Bellevue is maybe the most modern one amongst them.
-Family friends spent a week here this year, and this to their complete satisfaction.
-Gstaad Palace might be the most traditional one.
-And as to Park Gstaad, it is – at least for me – the great unknown (lots of management changes in the recent past).
+When comparing the two historical establishments, both offer everything a discerning clientele wishes for (fine dining/wellness).
+I would say that Le Grand Bellevue is the more modern one of the two.
+Family friends stayed here twice, and this to their satisfaction.
+Gstaad Palace is probably the more traditional one.

 The “newcomer” The Alpina Gstaad (opened in 2012) finally plays in a class of its own, be it in terms of culinary offer (two one-star Michelin restaurants) or wellness (it has the one and only Six Senses Spa in Switzerland).
 However, these amenities come with a hefty price tag!